 What is a Sole Proprietorship?

+Sole proprietorships are some of the most common forms of small businesses, mainly due to the numerous benefits they provide.
 Firstly, it is by far the easiest type of business to start, since most states do not require sole proprietors to register their business with their Secretary of State.
 There are also fewer regulations about having a board of directors (since it will just be you) and recorded meetings.
 Another obvious bonus is that you have no one to answer to but yourself, having the ability to set your own work schedule and routine.
 You also don’t have to share your profits with anyone (unless you hire employees, of course).